 Being exposed to certain types of radiation may increase the risk of salivary cancer.

 Anything that increases the chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
 Talk with your doctor if you think you may be at risk.
 Although the cause of most salivary gland cancers is not known, risk factors include the following:

 Salivary gland cancer may not cause any symptoms.
-It is sometimes found during a regular dental check-up or physical exam.
-Symptoms caused by salivary gland cancer also may be caused by other conditions.
-Check with your doctor if you have any of the following problems:
+It may be found during a regular dental check-up or physical exam.
+Signs and symptoms may be caused by salivary gland cancer or by other conditions.
+Check with your doctor if you have any of the following:

 Tests that examine the head, neck, and the inside of the mouth are used to detect (find) and diagnose salivary gland cancer.

 - Physical exam and history: An exam of the body to check general signs of health.
 The head, neck, mouth, and throat will be checked for signs of disease, such as lumps or anything else that seems unusual.
 A history of the patient's health habits and past illnesses and treatments will also be taken.